 When a massage is not possible, an acupressure mat can deliver similar results.
+However, the scientific evidence on their effectiveness is limited.

 An acupressure mat, also sometimes called a needle stimulation pad (NSP), is covered with hundreds of plastic nubs.
 These small bulges deliver pressure to parts of the body in contact with the surface.